I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 1. Confirming Slack Integration

-Claude Cowork has a Slack MCP connector that allows reading channels, sending messages, searching, etc. In this project, I used the following tools:
+Claude Cowork has a Slack MCP connector that allows reading channels, sending messages, searching, etc. I'm using the following tools:

 | Tool | Purpose |